MikeReCode/Ticket_Handle_Copilot/README.md

 #### - Quality Responses

-It receives as input an excel file from which it reads the ticket numbers and the answer to each ticket, then enters each ticket and automatically responds to all the tickets in the file.
+Receives as input an Excel file with the tickets that need to be updated and the responses for each ticket then answers and autocompletes all the tickets from the file automatically.